ychding11/HelloWorld/README.md

 to count the word and its frequncy info by the demo, you need do it in this way. cat txt | txtextractor
 ***
+##Introduce
+isduplicate.cpp: read data from stdin and check whether input sequence contains duplicates or not.

+isasending.cpp: read data from stdin and check whether input sequence is asending or not.

+isdesending.cpp:read data from stdin and check whether input sequence is desending or not.
+##Use Specification
+the example usage is like this: random | isduplicate. to check the generated random sequence contains duplicates or not.